 A nominating committee, consisting of the Regional Vice-Presidents, shall prepare a slate of nominees for officers of the Association.
+The nominee for President must have experience as a member of the WQHA board.
 At district meetings held prior to the annual meeting, nominees shall be selected from the floor for the offices of District Director and Regional Vice-President.
 The nominating member must reside in the nominee's district or region.
 All nominees shall be presented at the annual meeting by the Elections Committee.
+Additional nominations for all positions may be taken from the floor providing the nominator and nominee are current members of WQHA.
 The election of the Board of Directors (Officers, District Directions, Regional Vice-Presidents), and the confirmation of a National Director Nominee, shall be by mail ballot.
 Ballots shall be mailed within two (2) weeks of the annual meeting to all members in good standing of the Wisconsin Quarter Horse Association.
 There shall be space on the ballot for write-in candidates.
 Ballots shall include the date of the December Board of Directors meeting at which the votes will be validated.

 Each member shall vote for all Officers and for the District Directors and Regional Vice-President from his/her respective district and region.
 A family, partnership, farm, firm or corporation membership shall be allowed two (2) votes; a single membership is allowed one (1) vote.
 All marked ballots shall be placed in a sealed envelope and received by the Election Committee at the designated address by the first Saturday of December.
-The Election Committee chairperson shall present the results of the voting at the December meeting of the Board of Directors.
+Ballots will be counted and election results validated by an in-person meeting of at least three members of the Executive Committee.
+The Election Committee chairperson appointed by the EC shall present the results of the voting at the December meeting of the Board of Directors.
 The Board shall consider any election challenges and shall validate election results.
 The decision of the board is final.

 If at the close of nominations at the duly held annual meeting, there are no contested positions, the Executive Officer may call for a vote of acclimation from the floor, this vote will supersede the mailing of ballots and nominated officers and directors will stand as elected.
 This process will only be used in lieu of a ballot vote when there are no contested positions.
 If upon the close of nominations there are no contested races for Executive Committee Members, the chair may call for a vote of the members present to elect the Executive Committee and advise the elections committee to mail ballots to the respective districts with contested races for District Director.